Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

 \subsection{Performance on 2D Tori}

-As discussed in Section~\ref{sec:multitori}, the transmission-delay optimality of bandwidth-optimal algorithms converges for high dimensional torus networks toward the theoretical optimum.
-In contrast, latency-optimality remains unaffected, as shown in Fig.~\ref{fig:plot2D}, where the latency improvement of \name for small messages is similar to Fig~\ref{fig:plot1D}.

-Due to improved transmission delay optimality, the tradeoff point at which \name is outperformed by existing approaches shifts to higher message sizes, reaching 4\,MiB in Fig.~\ref{fig:torus8x8}.
-Moreover, in $8\times8$ torus networks, \name outperforms all existing approaches by up to 25\% for message sizes between 32\,KiB and 2\,MiB.
-Within this span, message sizes are too large for Bruck to remain effective, yet too small for bandwidth-optimized algorithms such as Swing or Bucket to achieve minimal completion time.
-For larger tori, the tradeoff point shifts further to the right, reaching 8\,MiB in Fig.~\ref{fig:torus32x32}.
+As discussed in Section~\ref{sec:multitori}, the transmission delay optimality of bandwidth-optimal algorithms converges for high dimensional torus networks toward the theoretical optimum.
+In contrast, latency-optimality remains unaffected, as shown in Figure~\ref{fig:torus32x32}, where the latency improvement of \textsc{Trivance} for small messages is similar to Figure~\ref{fig:torus8}.
+Due to improved transmission delay optimality, the tradeoff point at which \textsc{Trivance} is outperformed by existing approaches shifts to higher AllReduce sizes, reaching 16\,MiB in Figure~\ref{fig:torus32x32}.
+Moreover, in $32\times32$ torus networks, \textsc{Trivance} outperforms all existing approaches by up to 20\% for AllReduce sizes between 32\,KiB and 2\,MiB.
+Within this span, AllReduce sizes are too large for Bruck to remain effective, yet too small for bandwidth-optimized algorithms such as Swing or Bucket to achieve minimal completion time.

+Notably, the performance of \textsc{Trivance} and Bruck on power-of-two networks strongly depends on how closely the network size matches their optimal topologies.
+When the network size deviates from these, both algorithms transmit data volumes comparable to those required for the next larger power-of-three topology, resulting in relatively higher communication overhead.
+While this overhead is negligible for small AllReduce sizes, it becomes significant for larger messages, particularly beyond 8\,MiB.

+\textbf{Rectangular Tori:} The performance of \textsc{Trivance} in Figure~\ref{fig:rectangular} on rectangular tori follows the same trend as on square tori: \textsc{Trivance} performs best in the latency-dominated regime with the tradeoff point occurring around 8\,MiB, after which Swing becomes preferable.
+Notably, Swing remains the strongest baseline, since Bucket performs substantially worse on rectangular tori~\cite{295653}.